yjp20/prism/docs/guides/01-mocking.md

 > #### Remember to provide expected response code
 >
-> It is always worth incidating the HTTP response code from which `example` should be taken.
+> It is always worth indicating the HTTP response code from which `example` should be taken.
 If Prism decides to change the response code due to validation or security violations, your `example` might be ignored.

 ```json
 {